 We do not bill health insurance directly but are an out-of-network provider on many insurance panels.
-Both Dr. Ren and Dr. Messina are contracted providers with Lyra Healthcare EAP.
+Dr. Ren is a contracted provider with Lyra Healthcare EAP.
 We can provide the necessary paperwork for you to submit for reimbursement from your insurance company.
 Check out Better to facilitate the reimbursement process with your insurance company.

 + What are your hours?

 Our hours are by appointment.
-Dr. Ren sees clients most days of the week and reserves a limited number of Saturday morning appointments for school-aged children.
-Saturday morning sessions are currently full.
+Dr. Ren sees clients Tuesday through Thursday from 8:30-4.
 We also offer virtual sessions by video chat.